CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 LL = [0.0,0.0]; UR = [1.0,1.0];
 ctx = regularTriangularGrid((50,50),LL,UR)

-A = x-> mean_diff_tensor(rot_double_gyre,x,[0.0,1.0], 1.e-10,tolerance= 1.e-3)
+A = x-> mean_diff_tensor(rot_double_gyre,x,[0.0,1.0], 1.e-10,tolerance= 1.e-4)
 K = assembleStiffnessMatrix(ctx,A)
 M = assembleMassMatrix(ctx)
 λ, v = eigs(-K,M,which=:SM);
 ```
-Here we have a time-dependent velocity field that describes the [Rotating Double Gyre](@ref) dynamical system, this velocity field is given by the `rot_double_gyre` function.
+Here we have a time-dependent velocity field that describes the [transitory double gyre](dx.doi.org/10.1137/100794110) dynamical system.
+This velocity field is given by the `rot_double_gyre` function.
 The second argument to `mean_diff_tensor` are the times at which we average the pullback diffusion tensors.
-The third parameter is the δ used for the finite-difference scheme, `tolerance` is passed to the ODE solver from [DifferentialEquations.jl](http://juliadiffeq.org/).
+The third parameter is the step size δ used for the finite-difference scheme, `tolerance` is passed to the ODE solver from [DifferentialEquations.jl](http://juliadiffeq.org/).
 In the above, `A(x)` approximates the mean diffusion tensor given by

 $A(x) = \sum_{t \in \mathcal T}(D\Phi^t(x))^{-1} (D\Phi^t x)^{-T}$